 “You need a defensive strategy that you can communicate to investors,” Harvey says; a passive strategy doesn’t work.
 “You need to be active and look at the world and take care of it.
 Also, a fund manager must communicate.
 If your strategy is so intricate, so complex, the investor won’t understand, they will ignore you.
 But if you say you have a stop-loss order on, the investor would understand.
 There are several active strategies that can be communicated effectively that will prevent fear of severe losses.”

 Basically, he says investors want a “guarantee,” such as the one the Federal Deposit Insurance Corp. provides for bank deposits.
 “It doesn’t have to be from the government, it could be some insurance guarantee.”
 Again, he points out the investors’ fear of losing money more than anything else.
 He says his firm plans to delve into the guarantee subject in next year’s study.
+One aspect the average investor got right — at least with equity funds — was beating out those investors who dollar cost average.
+However, that wasn’t the case with fixed income or asset allocation funds.
+That also may depend on time period length and market trend.

 Jason Hsu, chairman and CEO of Rayliant Global Advisors, generally agrees with the study but notes that due to the methodology, the Dalbar results potentially exaggerate the destruction caused by the investors’ trading of funds.
 That said, “all evidence points to the qualitative conclusion that investors have eroded substantial returns from their tendency to chase past manager success,” he says.
 “The return erosion from this trend-chasing behavior appears to be larger than any reasonable manager alpha that could be captured.”